-5.4.7 Import Scan to an Appliance Template
+5.4.6 Import to an Appliance Template (Whitebox Migration)

-Once complete, the scan can be used to create a new appliance template.
+At this stage, the scan is used to create a new appliance template.
 This allows you to change and modify the contents of the machine that has been scanned.

 The process of importing: